translationalneuromodeling/tapas/sem/README.md

 For example, if in an experiment pro- and antisaccade trials are mixed in a single block, it is possible to code these two types of trials as 0 and 1.
 A complete set of parameters (11x1 vector) is initialized for each condition.
-The two set of parameters are then stacked in a single vector of dimensionality 22x1.
+The two sets of parameters are then stacked in a single vector of dimensionality 22x1.

 In the example below, there are 4 trials (two pro., two anti.), from two